Accommodation strategies

 Exposure to distressed people

-• Help develop in emotional intelligence and resilience.
+• Help increase emotional intelligence and resilience.

 • Consider how to provide or increase support in situations that may be stressful.